DataDog/hiring-engineers/answers.md

 2020-06-08 14:32:52,520 - werkzeug - INFO -  * Debugger PIN: 993-124-556
 ```

-I tried to run the below commands to see if I could see what was happening.
+I tried to run the below commands to see if I could see what was happening:
 ```
 lsof -i :5050
 netstat -tulpn
 netstat -van | grep 8126.
 ```

 I couldn't figure out what had happened so, I decided to go back and try install the DD-trace recommended on [Datadog Tracing](https://docs.datadoghq.com/tracing/setup/python/)